Ambulatory Surgery Center Invoice Processing Guide

 The most efficient approach is to separate validation from resolution.
 AP can validate whether the invoice matches the expected financial terms and place the bill on hold when it does not.
 AP can usually resolve clerical issues such as duplicate lines, invoice math errors, or missing supporting references.
 But when the problem involves contract interpretation, item-level pricing, tier eligibility, or rep-promised credits, AP should escalate quickly instead of guessing.
 Supply chain or materials management should confirm the correct SKU-to-contract mapping and whether the bill-only implant was priced under the right agreement.
 The vendor rep or manufacturer account team should resolve disputed pricing, missing credits, and return status.
 Finance leadership should step in when the variance is large enough to affect procedure margin, accruals, or reimbursement strategy.

-This is also where GPO participation needs to be operational, not theoretical.
-If your center depends on group pricing, someone has to verify that the vendor used the correct contract family, effective date, committed volume tier, and freight terms for that case.
+This is where GPO participation has to be verified case by case.
+If your center depends on group pricing, someone has to confirm that the vendor used the correct contract family, effective date, committed volume tier, and freight terms for that case.
 The control is similar to the discipline described in GPO contract-pricing reconciliation for healthcare invoices, but ASC teams need to apply it at the implant-line level because a single incorrect device charge can erase the margin on the procedure.

 A useful rule is to avoid paying around unresolved value.
 If the invoice dispute is immaterial and AP can document a short-pay or corrected bill path, AP can finish the cycle.
 If the issue changes implant cost, expected rebate recovery, or the net economics of the case, the invoice should stay in exception status until the center has a confirmed price basis, a posted credit, or a documented finance decision to proceed.